hollidavis/student-workbook/src/reflections/wk2/day1.md

 **What is Scope?**

-+ Scope is the area that a variable is available for use.
++ Scope is the area that a variable is able to use.

 **What is Hoisting?**